aniass/Data-Science-Portfolio/README.md

 The project concerns sentiment analysis of women's clothes reviews.
 We have build model to predict if the review is positive or negative.
 We used different machine learning algorithms and a pre-trained Glove word embeddings with Bidirectional LSTM.
 The project also includes EDA analysis and sentiment analysis by using Vader and TextBlob methods.

 - **Models used:** LSTM, Glove, Logistic Regression, Naive Bayes, SVM.
-- **Keywords**: NLP, sentiment analysis, TextBlob, Vader; Keras, TensorFlow, nltk, scikit-learn.
+- **Keywords**: NLP, sentiment analysis, TextBlob, Vader; Keras, TensorFlow, nltk, scikit-learn, pandas.

 ## Machine learning:
 **ML supervised & unsupervised**:

 ### [Churn prediction](https://github.com/aniass/Churn-prediction)
 The project concerns churn prediction in the bank customers.
-It includes data analysis, data preparation and create model by using different machine learning algorithms.
+It includes data analysis, data preparation and create model by using different machine learning algorithms

 - **Models used:** Logistic Regression, Random Forest, KNN, SVC, XGBoost;
 - **Keywords**: Churn prediction, Python: pandas, scikit-learn, seaborn, matplotlib, xgboost.